alimate/alimate.github.io/_posts/2016-9-10-java-9-http-websocket-client.md

 # WebSocket Client API
 ---

-`java.httpclient` module also contains a client for WebSocket. `WebScoket` interface is the heart of this new addition which contains four other abstractions to build, represent close codes, listen for events and messages and finally, handling partial messages.<br>
+`jdk.incubator.httpclient` module also contains a client for WebSocket. `WebScoket` interface is the heart of this new addition which contains four other abstractions to build, represent close codes, listen for events and messages and finally, handling partial messages.<br>
 For starters, we could implement the `WebSocket.Listener` interface, which, as its name suggests, is a listener for events and messages on a `WebSocket`.
 For example, here after receiving each message, we're sending a request for one more message and then printing the current message on console:<br>